Aashritha772/Project-2/README.md

-# Stock price prediction by using LSTM ans ANN
+# Stock price prediction by using LSTM and ANN
 Project-2